 Frequently Asked Questions

 - How important is my education?

-- It really depends on your level of experience.
-If you’re looking back at a lightweight work history, you might want to emphasize your education alongside any supplemental courses or certifications you’ve gained.
+- It depends on your experience.
+Got a lightweight work history?
+You might want to emphasize your education with any supplemental sales courses or digital media certifications you’ve earned.

-- Do I have to change my resume for every job?
+- Do I have to tailor my resume for every job?

 - Yes!
-Just like you tailor every digital sales objective to your target audience, you’ll need to do the same with job ads.
-It’s simpler than it sounds: Read the job description, look for keywords, skills, and tone elements, and then tweak your resume to reflect them.
+Just like you tailor every digital sales objective to your audience, do the same for each company you apply to.
+Simply read the job ad, look for specific keywords about skills and organizational values, and then tweak your resume accordingly.

 - How many sections do I need?

-- Only as many as it takes to emphasize your greatest attributes without crowding the page.
+- Only as many as it takes to emphasize your greatest attributes without crowding your resume.
 Include your contact information, education/certifications, top skills like Lead Generation and SEMrush, and digital outreach experience and projects.